kintrix007/advent-of-code-2022/README.md

 - **Day 10**: Elm - I-...
 I am just going to hate on this language for how poorly I wrote the code.
 - **Day 11**: C - This was a lot more fun than expected.
 And as far as I know, there are not memory leaks!
 - **Day 12**: -
+- **Day 21**: TypeScript - Yup, I still like TS.
+Although, this one probably would have been nicer in a functional language.

 ### Languages I plan to use in no particular order:
 - C